Samsung/tizen-docs/docs/application/native/guides/connectivity/nsd.md

 To search for available services on a network, use a service type or target information:

-1. To start searching, use the `dnssd_start_browsing_service()` function.The DNS-SD browser handle is stored in a `dnssd_browser_h` variable.
+1. To start searching, use the `dnssd_start_browsing_service()` function.

+    The DNS-SD browser handle is stored in a `dnssd_browser_h` variable.
 For more information on the service types, see [http://www.dns-sd.org/ServiceTypes.html](http://www.dns-sd.org/ServiceTypes.html).

     ```
     dnssd_browser_h browser_handle;